DeliberativeAnalysis/DeliberateQ/README.md

-Advance Q
+Deliberate Q
 ==============

-Advance Q is a visualisation tool for Q Methodology analysis.
+Deliberate Q is a visualisation tool for Q Methodology analysis.
 It is a java swing application with these features:

 * Principal Components Analysis
 * Centroid Method